 - Render a high-quality image, change or fix any issues and repeat until satisfied.

 - Save your image to a file, or render the animation to a video or image sequence.

-Some engines may be better at certain things than others due to the math they use or core principles around which they were written.
+Some renderers may be better at certain things than others due to the math they use or core principles around which they were written.

-More render engines from third-party developers can also be added using Add-ons
+More renderers from third-party developers can also be added using Add-ons